thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 The version number should be changed for *any* edits that are made to this document, even typos.
 Otherwise disambiguating between versions is awkward.
 -->

+**Version 0.2 - February 28th 2025**

+- This version is simplifying the organization by removing the informal Rocq Coordination team, to better reflect the desired horizontal organization of the Rocq team, with a potentially changing Project Lead.

 **Version 0.1 - December 24th 2024**